 Traditional knowledge is an important element of the intellectual and cultural heritage of indigenous peoples.
 It reflects their social and historical identity and significantly contributes to the future well-being and sustainable development of these peoples.
-In 2007, the L’auravetl’an Information & Education Network of Indigenous Peoples (LIENIP) organized a series of educational conferences, aimed at fostering greater understanding on the nature and evolution of this phenomenon and encouraging mutually beneficial relationships among representatives of indigenous communities, academia, professional entities and international organizations.
+In 2007, the L’auravetl’an Information & Education Network of Indigenous Peoples (LIENIP) organised a series of educational conferences, aimed at fostering greater understanding on the nature and evolution of this phenomenon and encouraging mutually beneficial relationships among representatives of indigenous communities, academia, professional entities and international organisations.
 This publication is comprised of several articles written for and speeches made at these events, and also includes a glossary of related concepts.

 Traditional Knowledge and Indigenous Peoples

 Abantu AmaNdiya aseNingizimu Afrika Amasiko esintu Animals arts Clan Praises Communities Ekhaya Ezenkolo Ezobuciko featured Food History Home Ikhaya Imicimbi yesintu Imidlalo yomdabu Imilando ngabantu Imiphakathi Imithi yesintu Indian South Africans indigenous games indigenous knowledge indigenous plants Izibongo Izilwane Izindaba Izindaba zasendulo Izindawo Izinkolelo zesintu izithakazelo Legends marriage People Personal Histories Places Religion Stories Surnames Traditional Beliefs Traditional Ceremonies Traditional customs traditional medicine Ukudla Umshado